artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 Elasticsearch, as outlined in our recommended installation documentation:

 * :ref:`Elasticsearch installation <linux-ubuntu-xenial-dependency-elasticsearch>`

+You can get basic configuration and status information about your search index with the following command-line task:

+* :ref:`cli-search-status`

 You can try restarting Elasticsearch with the following: